tombye/trexit/_posts/2017-09-17-camino-stages-8-to-12.markdown

 ## Sweet relief

-We've been to lots of places with rivers so we've been able to take our shoes and socks off for a soothing paddle.
+We've been to lots of places with rivers.
+Almost every time we see one, we go for a soothing paddle.

 <video src="https://github.com/tombye/trexit/raw/gh-pages/assets/images/river-najerilla-and-rozs-feet.mp4" controls height="848" width="480" preload="metadata"><a href="https://github.com/tombye/trexit/raw/gh-pages/assets/images/river-najerilla-and-rozs-feet.mp4">Download this video of the river Najerilla with Roz's feet.</a></video>